Contents |

 Scheme providers, and when you must register the deposit after receiving it, depend on where the property is located.

-You (or your agent) must register the deposit and give the tenant the required information within 30 calendar days.
+You (or your agent) must register the deposit and give the tenant the prescribed information within 30 calendar days.

-In England and Wales, there are 3 custodial schemes: mydeposits, the Tenancy Deposit Scheme and the Deposit Protection Service.
+In England and Wales, there are 3 schemes:

-You (or your agent) must register the deposit and give the tenant the required information within 30 working days.
+You (or your agent) must register the deposit and give the tenant the prescribed information within 30 working days.

 In Scotland there are only custodial schemes.
 The approved scheme providers are:

-You (or your agent) must register the deposit within 14 calendar days, and give the tenant the required information within 28 calendar days.
+You (or your agent) must register the deposit within 28 calendar days, and give the tenant the prescribed information within 35 calendar days.